christoszigoumis/week3/memo-week-3.md

 I found old Ottawa maps to download, one of which includes the area of the church, but my macbook literally won't let me download it for some reason no matter what I try.
 The shame is that I was excited to georeference an old map of Ottawa because I spent basically a month georeferencing aerial photos of Mani.

 I sucessfully created the webmap with my church and boundaries of it as a polygon, I plotted my five gravestones on the map as well, and it works as a website.

+I read everything for the next task of spatial analysis, but could not manage to get R working.
+I did install it but when I tried to put in the second line of code from Contrereas it gave me this error: "Error in IRkernel::installspec() : jupyter-client has to be installed but “jupyter kernelspec --version” exited with code 127.
+In addition: Warning message:
+In system2("jupyter", c("kernelspec", "--version"), FALSE, FALSE) :
+  error in running command"

+To be honest I have no idea what it really means, but I assume I'll need to have R working for the future, so I'll keep trying later.